Queensland Road Danger Map Roche Legal

 The most dangerous roads in Fortitude Valley

-44 crash black spots in Fortitude Valley over the last 10 years, ranked by the number of people injured.
+40 crash black spots in Fortitude Valley over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Fortitude Valley ranks #3 statewide.

 459